EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 Again, our intent is to set the scope of this article to a self-contained presentation of the discrete geometric derivative, with some illustration of its properties amd utility.
 This limited scope should not be construed, as an exhaustive exploration of all such possibilities appearing to be in sight.

 But for those purposes, in summary, we note that the dynamics of a direct zero order 'mass' term, can be viewed as a subset of the dynamics of a one-up-compact model.
 And that 'spatially varying mass'; or 'potential' terms are homologous to a spatial variation in the one-up-compact metric.

+## Alternative field excitations

+So far we have only considered simple dirac-delta, or gaussian impulse type excitations.
+These have two limitations as a tool; for wave equations over single grades, such as the Maxwell equations, such an initial condition contains non-propagating components, that do not satisfy the compatibility conditions.
+Secondly, such an initial condition excites mixtures of different modes of the equation, which complicates our ability to observe such modes in isolation.

+Non-propagating field components can be removed by simply taking a difference of a field with itself once timestepped.
+Indeed this gives the intended result for the geometric equation over the bivectors, leaving only propagating components, no stationary ones.

+In case of fields with a compact dimension, having both massless and massive excitations, the massless excitations are those travelling purely orthogonal to the compact dimension; and hence its field components should be constant along the compact dimension.
+As such, we can eliminate those components from any field, by substracting the mean over the compact dimension.
+This indeed reveals another interesting aspect of the geometric equation with a compact dimension. on first inspection, our attempt to remove the lightlike components may appear to have failed.
+On second inspection, what we see brought into focus is a wave component resembling the lightlike excitations; but traveling within the light cone.
+This wave component needs to have some motion around the compact dimension; by construction, and by its apparent subluminal motion from the non-compact dimension.
+However, it succeeds in doing so, without being influenced by our imposed profile on the metric of `w`.

+Moreover, these subluminal excitations are also 'lightlike' in their response to a metric variation in `t`.
+Despite traveling arbitrarily slow, they may escape an arbitrarily deep gravity well, incurring only a change in wavelength as they do so.

+Arguably these type of excitation defy our previous binary classification, in terms of lightlike and massive.
+In these qualities, one may be reminded of the massive bosons.

 ## Alternative zero order terms